forcedotcom/run-code-analyzer/README.md

 * `num-sev5-violations`
   * The number of Info (5) severity violations found.

-This `run-code-analyzer@v2` action will not exit your GitHub workflow when violations are found.
-Instead, we recommended adding a subsequent step to your workflow that uses the available outputs to determine how your workflow should proceed.
+This `run-code-analyzer@v2` action won't exit your GitHub workflow when it finds violations.
+We recommend that you add a subsequent step to your workflow that uses the available outputs to determine how your workflow should proceed.

-## Environment prerequisites
+## Environment Prerequisites
-The [Salesforce Code Analyzer v5.x (Beta)](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html) and its bundled engines may each have their own set of requirements in order to run successfully.
-So we recommend that you set up your GitHub runner(s) with the following software:
+The [Salesforce Code Analyzer v5.x (Beta)](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html) and its bundled engines can each have their own set of requirements in order to run successfully.
+So we recommend that you set up your GitHub runner(s) with this software:
 * `node` version 20 or greater
-  * Required by all engines
+  * Required by all engines.
 * `java` version 11 or greater
-  * Required by some engines, like the `pmd` and `cpd` engines, unless those engines have been disabled in your `code-analyzer.yml` configuration file.
+  * Required by some engines, like the `pmd` and `cpd` engines, unless those engines have been explicitly disabled in your `code-analyzer.yml` configuration file.
 * `python` version 3.10 or greater
-  * Required by some engines, like the `flowtest` engine, unless those engines have been disabled in your `code-analyzer.yml` configuration file.
+  * Required by some engines, such as `flowtest`, unless those engines have been explicitly disabled in your `code-analyzer.yml` configuration file.

 ## Example v2 Usage